aws/language-servers/app/aws-lsp-codewhisperer-runtimes/README.md

 The development server uses `webpack-dev-server` configuration from `webpack.config.js` to serve both the main webpage and the web worker bundle, allowing real-time testing of the language server implementation in a browser environment.

-### End-to-End Testing
+### Testing
-This package includes end-to-end testing capabilities using WebdriverIO to validate the web worker implementation at runtime.
+Testing is done using WebdriverIO to validate the web worker implementation at runtime.
 To run the tests:
 ```bash
 npm run test
 ```